 Nutritional needs vary from job to job

-Fat, carbohydrates and protein provide the energy that your dog needs, whether he or she is a hard-charging around the track, tracking a lost individual or sniffing out endangered species.
+Fat, carbohydrates and protein provide the energy that your dog needs, whether he or she is hard-charging around the track, tracking a lost individual or sniffing out digital crimes.
 The canine body’s preferred energy source — dietary fat or carbohydrate — depends on the type of activity being performed.
 Yet even hard working dogs benefit from carbohydrates in their food.

 Your dog’s breed, age, gender and reproductive status, as well as the type of activities performed, determine whether a particular energy-dense performance food supplies the right nutrients.
 The characteristics of the food itself play a role, too.